xfangsn/xfangsn.github.io/_pages/home.md

 -->
 ### About me

 Welcome!
-I am Xingli Fang, a Ph.D. student in Computer Science advised by Dr. Jung-Eun Kim.
+I am Xingli Fang (方星力 in Chinese), a Ph.D. student in Computer Science advised by Dr. Jung-Eun Kim.
 Prior to that, I got my M.S. of Computer Engineering from Syracuse University and B.Eng. of Software Engineering from Northeastern University (China).